 This evergreen shrub can reach mature heights of eight to 10 feet, and when in full bloom is filled with bright red single blossoms, their conspicuous yellow stamens beckoning to pollinators.

 ‘Yuletide’ blooms from late fall through winter, and the foliage is a deep glossy green.
-This variety is suitable for cultivation in Zones 7-10.
+This variety is suitable for cultivation in Zones 7 to 10.

 This type can work well as a partition or hedge, or as a standalone focal point.

-Plants are available from Home Depot in two-packs of three-gallon containers.
+Plants are available from Plants by Mail in #3 and two-and-a-half-quart containers.

 You May Need a Bigger Yard